CSCI-513-Fall20/lab1-swathikonatham/README.md

 Output:

 Implementation of Sorting strategies using input file: <br/>
-The sorting method used is: Bubble Sort<br/>
+The sorting method used is: Bubble Sort <br/>
-The total time taken for sorting is: 1 milliseconds.<br/>
+The total time taken for sorting is: 0 milliseconds. <br/>
-The sorting method used is: Selection Sort<br/>
+The sorting method used is: Selection Sort <br/>
-The total time taken for sorting is: 61 milliseconds.<br/>
+The total time taken for sorting is: 57 milliseconds. <br/>
-The sorting method used is: Insertion Sort<br/>
+The sorting method used is: Insertion Sort <br/>
-The total time taken for sorting is: 1 milliseconds.<br/><br/>
+The total time taken for sorting is: 0 milliseconds. <br/> <br/>

-Implementation of Sorting strategies on sorted data:<br/>
+Implementation of Sorting strategies on sorted data: <br/>
-The sorting method used is: Bubble Sort<br/>
+The sorting method used is: Bubble Sort <br/>
-The total time taken for sorting is: 0 milliseconds.<br/>
+The total time taken for sorting is: 0 milliseconds. <br/>
-The sorting method used is: Selection Sort<br/>
+The sorting method used is: Selection Sort <br/>
-The total time taken for sorting is: 56 milliseconds.<br/>
+The total time taken for sorting is: 50 milliseconds. <br/>
-The sorting method used is: Insertion Sort<br/>
+The sorting method used is: Insertion Sort <br/>
-The total time taken for sorting is: 0 milliseconds.<br/>
+The total time taken for sorting is: 0 milliseconds. <br/>